Free apps for Android & iOS: these Pro versions are temporarily free! | NextPit

 with Amazon Prime Trial

 We have rounded up these free apps and listed them for you, unlike our list of the five best apps of the week, we will not install all the apps listed below.
-However, do proceed with some degree of caution because some of these might require microtransactions to help you go further in the game.
+However, do proceed with some degree of caution because some of these might require microtransactions to help you make progress in the game.

 What are NextPit's highlights in this list?
-Sorry Android users, but the two apps on the list I downloaded are free for iPhone only.
-I went back in time with the game Minesweeper for iOS and as I often use my email cloud as a reminder service, Note To Self is already installed on my iPhone.
+Perhaps those who have a love for aviation might be able to agree the Real Flight Simulator is more a misnomer than anything else.
+The McDonald's dollar menu vs this 99 cent (now free!) game - which is better?
+Discuss.

 Tip: Do you want to keep the free app for the future—but don't need it right now?
 Just download and install it once, and uninstall it if you need the space.
 This way, it will still be added to and kept in your list of purchased apps, and you can download it again in the future for free once you need it.